OCA/product-variant/product_variant_update_price/README.rst

 Known issues / Roadmap
 ======================

-* Don't use in combination on product_variant_sale_price: modules are not compatibles
+* Don't use in combination with product_variant_sale_price: modules are not compatibles

 Bug Tracker
 ===========